What makes a good opener?

 The best opener you've actually heard of

 RAISE is the usual recommendation, and it earns it: five of the most information-rich letters in English (R, A, I, S, E), a word everyone knows, and one you will never have to explain to anyone.
-But SLATE and CRATE are just as strong.
+But SLATE and IRATE are just as strong.
 Pick whichever one you will actually stick with – consistency matters more than the tiny entropy differences between them.

 Why not ADIEU or AUDIO?